wolframkriesing/wolfram.kriesing.de/src/non-tech/links/index.md

 description:
 ---

+## Larry Page thought paid ads are a bad idea [2014-01-19]

+If I remember right [I heard here (german)](http://www.ardmediathek.de/tv/Reportage-Dokumentation/Die-Story-im-Ersten-Die-geheime-Macht-v/Das-Erste/Video?documentId=25070276&bcastId=799280) that
+Larry Page himself wrote in [his thesis](http://infolab.stanford.edu/~backrub/google.html) that payed search results are a bad idea.
+Well, he was young back than.
+I just didn't take the time to read it thoroughly and find the spot where he states it exactly.

 ## Why some go and some don't - to Davos [2014-01-19]

 Read it in the NYT article [Notable in Their Absence From Davos](http://dealbook.nytimes.com/2014/01/20/notable-in-their-absence-from-davos/).